NotPiny/VencordTweaks/README.md

 *These are required for the vencord build process but the script may install them for you (if my code works).

 ## Platforms
-This was built for Linux Mint 21.3 and has been tested on Ubuntu (20.04 i think).
+This was built for Linux Mint 21.3 and has been tested on Ubuntu (20.04 i think) + Arch Linux.
 It should work on any debian based system.
 It may work on other systems but I have not tested it.<br/>

 **Install methods:**<br/>
-Unix: install.sh<br/>
+Unix: install.sh (**MUST** be run via sudo su otherwise it breaks 🤷🏻)<br/>
-Windows: install.bat
+Windows: install.bat - Experimental